-Trump's Trip to Scotland Highlights His Complex Relationship with His Mother's Homeland
+Trump's Trip to Scotland Highlights His Complex Relationship With His Mother's Homeland

-LONDON (AP) — U.S. President Donald Trump ’s trip to Scotland this week will be a homecoming of sorts, but he’s likely to get a mixed reception.
+President Donald Trump's trip to Scotland this week will be a homecoming of sorts, but he's likely to get a mixed reception.

 Trump has had a long and at times rocky relationship with the country where his mother grew up in a humble house on a windswept isle.